exbuddha/InternetAwareApp/README.md

        start()    // restarts all steps
        resume()   // continues from last executed step (useful in case of errors)

-4. If there is work that may be started from a background thread while the runner is running simultaneously, such as a callback on the connectivity thread, then that work must also be scheduled to run after the session is created:
+4. If there is work that may be started from a background thread while the runner is active simultaneously, such as a callback on the connectivity thread, then that work must also be scheduled to run after the session is created:

-       attachOnNullSession {
+       attach {
            // ... work that needs to run only after new session is acquired }

+   The runner may need to be resumed if it has completed by this time.
+Use `isObserving` to determine if the runner is active.

+       if (!isObserving) resume()